tianqi-infra/terraform-provider-clickhousedbops/docs/resources/grant_privilege.md

 ### Optional

+- `cluster_name` (String) Name of the cluster to use to grant the role.
+If omitted, the role will be granted only on the replica hit by the query.
+Should always be set when hitting a cluster with more than one replica.
 - `column_name` (String) The name of the column in `table_name` to grant privilege on.
 - `database_name` (String) The name of the database to grant privilege on.
 Defaults to all databases if left null
 - `grant_option` (Boolean) If true, the grantee will be able to grant the same privileges to others.